bonding-curves/avalanche-research/content/milestone4/insights.md

 The gaming concentration creates both opportunity (proven product-market fit) and risk (exposure to gaming-specific volatility).
 Diversification into DeFi, enterprise, and social applications would reduce concentration risk.

-L1 operators face concerns identified in the [MENS](/milestone4/MENS) around *fee volatility at validator saturation* (exponential fee increases near capacity) and *sovereignty creates liquidity isolation* (L1 native tokens may lack deep markets).
-The MENS also identifies *no incentive to contribute to Primary Network*—L1 success may not proportionally benefit the security infrastructure L1s depend on.
-See [MENS: L1 Creator and Operator Concerns](/milestone4/MENS#53-l1-creator-and-operator-concerns).
+L1 operators face concerns identified in the [MENS](./MENS.md) around *fee volatility at validator saturation* (exponential fee increases near capacity) and *sovereignty creates liquidity isolation* (L1 native tokens may lack deep markets).
+The MENS.md also identifies *no incentive to contribute to Primary Network*—L1 success may not proportionally benefit the security infrastructure L1s depend on.
+See [MENS: L1 Creator and Operator Concerns](./MENS.md#53-l1-creator-and-operator-concerns).

 ### 1.5 Dynamic Fee Mechanisms